 Customer experience is also paramount throughout Winteringham Fields’ philosophy and culture, and all members of the team are involved in every aspect of the business, whether it is assisting with a refurbishment project, inputting into the daily menu or tending to the small holdings and gardens.
 Colin McGurran said; “customer service is high on our agenda and essential to our success, our staff are trained 3 times a week and as a team we are very proud of the high standards of our hospitality.
 We keep it simple and organic; guests are welcomed and treated just as they would if they were friends coming round to your home for dinner.
 Once you’re a friend of Winteringham Fields, you’re a friend for life.”
 And, it’s not just the customers of Winteringham Fields that are ‘friends for life’ but the team of employees also.
 Winteringham Fields houses nearly all their employees either on-site, or in local village accommodation.
 This is employee welfare at its best, which helps to build a strong community team spirit and is crucial to attracting and helping European employees settle in quickly.
 Having a loyal workforce on their doorstep and around the clock will no doubt enhance the operational running of a top-notch hotel and restaurant like Winteringham Fields but it genuinely feels that it’s not about that, it’s about putting employees first.
 Employee benefits don’t just stop here; Winteringham Fields is closed over the Christmas and New Year periods, bank holidays and for a few weeks in summer allowing employees to have holidays themselves – almost unheard of within the hospitality sector.
 It’s clear that the McGurran’s feel the wellbeing of their team is paramount to their business philosophy and vision of growth.

-It is less than 12 months since the McGauran’s opened the doors at the Hope & Anchor; a rustic pub overlooking the Humber estuary, just up the road from Winteringham in an area that only 2 years ago was devastated by floods but is now the communal hub for locals to meet in.
-When the Hope & Anchor first opened in March 2015, it was turning around 1,000 covers the first week and 1,500 by the second and within the space of 6 weeks the staffing numbers increased from 12 to 40.
+It is less than 12 months since the McGauran’s opened the doors at the Hope & Anchor; a rustic pub overlooking the Humber estuary, just up the road from Winteringham in an area that was devastated by floods but is now the communal hub for locals to meet in.
+When the Hope & Anchor first opened it was turning around 1,000 covers the first week and 1,500 by the second and within the space of 6 weeks the staffing numbers increased from 12 to 40.
 Why so much success, and so quickly?
 Chef Patron, Colin McGurran said; “there is such a demand for really good food, we’ve become a nation of foodies, fuelled even further by cookery shows, books, magazines and farmer’s markets, people are aware of what good food is and the value.
 At the Hope & Anchor we offer a different dining experience to Winteringham Fields; we welcome wellies, flat caps and dogs in a casual and informal setting, with quality British hearty favourites such as roast pork tenderloins, roast sirloin of Lincoln beef and bowls of mussels which have just arrived from Grimsby Docks.”